worldart/fork-this-snake/readme.md

 If you fancy this snake :)

-Here are the steps to set up the snake in your profile page.
+Here are the steps to set up the snake in your profile page:

 You will need to build a repository the same name as your username.